XKirby/en/inventory.md

 > >
 > > For *2 FP*{: .spirit-color }:
 > > *Adds +1 Attack to a single-target attack.*{: .mgl .fs-3 }
+> > This effect can't be used multiple times on the same technique without stacking other copies of Power Smash.

 {: .item-callout .item-left }
 > ![](assets/images/badges/piercingblow.png)